For your AI agents, emails, payments, and more

 Station

-• Runs in your process, on your servers
+• Runs on your servers with no hosted control plane

 • Full TypeScript with Zod validation